synolia/SyliusGDPRPlugin/ANONYMIZE_CONFIGURATION.md

 - city
 - postCode

-To see the full configuration go to @SynoliaSyliusRGPDPlugin\Resources\mappings
+To see the full configuration go to @SynoliaSyliusRGPDPlugin\Resources\config\mappings